A Tight Lower Bound for Non-coherent Index Erasure: General Adversary Method

-While \cite{LMRSS11} gave a general adversary method for placing optimal lower bounds on the quantum query complexity of any state conversion problem, which generalizes state generation problems, here we find the ad-hoc hybrid adversary method by \cite{AMRR11} for group invariant quantum state generation problems to be more useful.
+The general adversary method places optimal lower bounds on the quantum query complexity of any state conversion problem \cite{LMRSS11}.
+State conversion problems generalize state generation problems, yet in this paper it will suffice to introduce the adversary bound only for the latter.

+The general adversary bound is stated via the $\gamma_2$ and filtered $\gamma_2$ norms, which are defined as follows.
+Let $M$ be any matrix and let $\Delta=\{\Delta_x\colon x\in[n]\}$ be a family of matrices of the same dimensions as $M$.
+Define